Deepak9912/django-travel-blog/README.md

 ### Edit comments page
 ![edit comment](https://user-images.githubusercontent.com/93731898/179607779-f17d3c65-a60e-42dd-b080-d6fb643cae2b.PNG)

-The user must be logged in, in order to edit the comments, otherwise they will not see the edit button.
-Once the user is logged in, they can comment on a post, edit it, or delete it too.
+If a user wishes to edit comments, by utiising the edit button, they must be logged in.
+Once the user is logged in, they can comment on a post, edit it, or delete it.

 ### Contact page
 ![contact](https://user-images.githubusercontent.com/93731898/179608441-8b3dcc8c-7eba-46f8-a9f2-51a19c68c4c0.PNG)